European shares supported by gains in mining and oil companies

 The pan-European STOXX 600 and FTSEurofirst 300 equity indexes were both flat, having fallen around 1 percent on Friday.

-The U.S jobs data hit the dollar, but this in turn gave a lift to the commodity sector, since a weaker greenback makes commodities priced in that currency more affordable for consumers paying with other currencies.
+Last Friday's weak U.S jobs data hit the U.S. dollar, but this in turn gave a lift to the commodity sector, since a weaker dollar makes commodities priced in that currency more affordable for consumers paying with other currencies.

-Mining stocks such as Anglo American, Rio Tinto and BHP Billiton rose more than 5 percent as the price of copper climbed to its highest level in around four weeks.
+Mining stocks such as Anglo American, Rio Tinto and BHP Billiton rose more than 5 percent as the price of copper climbed to its highest level in around 4 weeks.

 "The mining sector is bouncing up on the back of the weaker dollar," Hantec Markets' analyst Richard Perry said.